Table

 Table cells can include text with limited HTML styling (bold, italic and link).

 The Table component is added to the page in Page Builder.
-The majority of the initial setup is done in Content Editor.
-Once the Table is configured as desired, content authors can edit table cell text in Page Builder.
+The majority of the initial setup is done in a combination of Content Editor and Page Builder.
+Row content can be added in Content Editor.

 Instructions for Use